1emvr/EtwEvent-Notes/EtwEvents.md

 ## Kernel Mode ETW

 There's a long list of different logging functions for ETW.
-I don't think I need to write them all down here, and their function names explain a lot about what they do.
+I don't think I need to write them all down here, and their function names explain a lot about what they do.  `EtwTi` prepended functions are the ETW-TI sensors and `EtwTim` are mitigation sensors.

 Notable domains for ETW Event creation:
 - Logging memory allocation